 Leverage denotes any method used by the Company to increase the investment rate of the Fund.
 Such methods include borrowing and the acquisition of derivatives with embedded leveraged financing.
-The Company may use such methods for the Fund to the extent described in this Sales Prospectus.
+The Company may use these methods for the Fund to the extent described in this Sales Prospectus.
 The rules on using derivatives are described in the section entitled "Investment instruments in detail - Derivatives".
 The borrowing option is explained in the preceding paragraph.

-The use of derivatives must not more than double the market risk (see the "Derivatives" sub-section in Section 12 "Investment instruments in detail").
-The Company expects that the Fund's leverage arising from the use of derivatives will always be less than 4.
+The Company may use the aforementioned methods to double (maximum) the Fund's market risk ("market risk threshold", see Section 12 "Investment instruments in detail", sub-section on derivatives).
+Short-term borrowing is not taken into account for calculating this threshold.
+It restricts the use of leverage in the Fund.
+The Company expects that the Fund's leverage arising from the use of derivatives will always be less than 3.